Kleinman Birol Fellowship at the IEA

 This opportunity is only available to Penn graduate students.

-The Kleinman Birol Fellowship was established in late 2016 to enable graduate students to spend 10-12 weeks working on energy policy-related issues at the International Energy Agency (IEA).
-The IEA is an intergovernmental organization committed to advancing security of energy supply, economic growth and environmental sustainability through energy policy co-operation.
-The IEA is based in Paris, France and operates as an autonomous body within the framework of the Organization for Economic Co-operation and Development.
+The International Energy Agency (IEA) is an intergovernmental organization located in Paris.
+The IEA is committed to advancing the security of energy supply, economic growth, and environmental sustainability through energy policy co-operation.
+The IEA operates as an autonomous body within the framework of the Organisation for Economic Co-operation and Development (OECD).

 Position Details: